 Anemia can be deceiving - it may be one of several symptoms to manifest from an underlying condition, but it’s also possible that it may be the singular symptom that appears.
 Regardless, keep an eye out for these symptoms of anemia in dogs:

-- Change in colour of gums (pale pink or whitish)
+- Change in color of gums (pale pink or whitish)

 - Dark, “tarry” stools, or dark blood present in vomit of feces